IFS Therapist in Los Angeles and Highland Park

 website-backgrounds-luma.png

-They feel called inward and want to deepen their understanding of the parts of themselves that feel unknown, rejected, or overlooked.
+They are called inward and want to deepen their understanding of the parts of themselves that feel unknown, rejected, or overlooked.

-They value authentic connection with others and themselves, so they seek healing that is relational in nature.
-They want to explore their lives, relationships, inner worlds in a supportive, curiosity-driven, non-pathologizing space, trusting more and more that staying connected with their bodies ultimately cultivates wise responsiveness to their nervous system.
-The awareness of the fullness and multiplicity of their identities leads them to attend to and consider how they want to relate to the systemic distress that legitimately impacts their and others’ lived experiences.
+I believe that healing happens in relationship—with ourselves and with others.
+My clients value depthful, authentic connection and seek healing that is relational in nature.
+They want to strengthen their awareness of their bodies and responsiveness to their nervous systems and to explore their lives, relationships, and inner worlds in a supportive, curiosity-driven, and non-pathologizing space.
+They desire to embody the fullness of their identities and may feel called to attend to the systemic distress that impacts their lived experiences.

-I work best with clients who are intellectually curious about how their past relationships, histories, and stories might be shaping their lives in the here and now.
-Through deepening their awareness, their capacity to articulate their inner and outer conflicts and felt tensions becomes useful in building self-trust, steady clarity, and leaning into more possibilities in their lives.
+I work best with clients who are curious about how their past relationships, histories, and stories might be shaping their lives in the here and now.
+In exploring these realities, they grow their capacity to articulate inner and outer conflicts and felt tensions and cultivate greater self-trust, steady clarity, and sense of possibility in their lives.

 My clients include: